The German Innovation Fund (Innovationsfonds)

 The aim of the German Innovation Fund is to promote improvements in the quality of medical care provided under the statutory health insurance system.
-The Act to Strengthen Care Provision in the Statutory Health Insurance System (Care Provision Strengthening Act) mandated the Federal Joint Committee to promote research and development to enhance the current system of health care provision and improve medical care.
+The Act to Strengthen Care Provision in the Statutory Health Insurance System (Care Provision Strengthening Act) mandated the Federal Joint Committee (G-BA) to promote research and development which aims to expand on and enhance current care standards.

 You are here:

 The Care Provision Strengthening Act came into effect in July 2015.
 The legislation’s intended purpose was to ensure the ongoing provision and development of easily accessible, high-quality medical care.

 For this purpose, the federal government created an innovation fund to be administered by the Federal Joint Committee and aimed at promoting innovative projects.
 Funding is raised from ‘Gesundheitsfonds’ resources allocated to the statutory health insurance providers (the Gesundheitsfonds – literally ‘health fund’ – is a central fund which receives payments from the insured, then distributes them to the statutory health insurance providers) .
 As a subcommittee of the Federal Joint Committee (G-BA), the ‘Innovation Fund Committee’ is responsible for administering funding, setting funding criteria and priorities, and deciding which applications should be awarded funding.